ucbdrive/few-shot-object-detection/README.md

     - trainval:  COCO format annotation file for the training/validation data
     - trainval_dir: image base directory for the training/validation data

-Alternatively, a single dataset can be provided for the nove dataset, which is split automatically.
+Alternatively, a single dataset can be provided for the novel dataset, which is split automatically.
 If either trainval or test are missing, the following entries for the novel dataset must be provided:
 - novel
     - data: COCO format annotation file for the dataset
     - data_dir: image base directory for the dataset